PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 The user can grant all the permission types for one resource by checking the checkbox "All".
 It will check automatically all the permission types.
 The user can as well grant all resources for one permission type by clicking on the title of the column of the selected permission.

-- **Host check**:

-A toggle "Host check" is displayed at the end of the form.
-By default, the toggle is disabled.
-If enabled, a text area "Host allowed" is displayed to enter all the allowed IPs.
-They must be split by a comma.

-If the user has enabled the "Host check" and saves the form without entering any IP, then an error is thrown, the user stays on the current page and the saving is canceled.

-If saved when the user edits the web service key, all the information (list of IPS allowed and the saved configuration) must be displayed.

-If the text area contains URLs and the user disables the "Host check", on the reactivation of the "Host check" the old URLs are displayed again in the text area.
-(Bonus, if it can't be done: the text area is cleared each time it is deactivated)

 By clicking on the "Save" button if the key input is fulfilled, the information is saved and the user is redirected to the list.